Searching systematically for coupling of laser and phase-modulation noise in heterodyne interferometry: Conclusion

-It should be noted that unlike the aliased laser frequency noise~\cite{Yamamoto2022,Staab2024,Vidal2025}, the coupling of the high-frequency noise discussed in this paper cannot be suppressed by any filtering.
-This means that the only possible treatment is to mitigate the noise sources themselves or fine-tune a few parameters like $\Delta \omega_\mrm{m}$.
-In addition, although a pseudorandom-noise (PRN) signal for the intersatellite absolute ranging~\cite{Sutton2010,Esteban2011,Xie2023,Yamamoto2024,Euringer2024,Yamamoto2025} is not explicitly discussed, it can be considered as a constituent of the additive voltage noise $v_i$ in the phase modulation signal in \cref{eq:Vmi}.
+It should be noted that although a pseudorandom-noise (PRN) signal for the intersatellite absolute ranging~\cite{Sutton2010,Esteban2011,Xie2023,Yamamoto2024,Euringer2024,Yamamoto2025,Sun2025} is not explicitly discussed, it can be considered as a constituent of the additive voltage noise $v_i$ in the phase modulation signal in \cref{eq:Vmi}.
 As discussed in \cref{sec:framework}, $v_i$ turns into $n_i$ in the optical domain, which is indistinguishable from the laser phase noise $p_i$; therefore, the discussion of the laser phase noise $p_i$ is also informative for the design of binary PRN codes and their spectra.
+In addition, unlike the aliased laser frequency noise~\cite{Yamamoto2022,Staab2024,Vidal2025}, the coupling of the high-frequency noise discussed in this paper cannot be suppressed by any filtering at a phasemeter.
+This means that the only possible treatment is to mitigate the noise sources themselves or fine-tune a few parameters; e.g., setting $\Delta \omega_\mrm{m}$ at a PRN chip rate helps minimize the coupling from the PRN spectrum to the sideband-sideband readout.
+In addition, we considered the EOM as an ideal linear converter from an input voltage signal to a beam phase.
+However, the contribution of the EOM to the modulation noise ($a_i$, $\theta_i$, and $v_i$) is naturally covered by this study, as long as they are defined in the optical domain.
+The effect of the other EOM imperfection, like residual amplitude modulation (RAM) or nonlinearity, was beyond the scope.
+RAM would cause asymmetrical noise property between the upper and lower sidebands.
+However, our coupling factors were derived per sideband, hence, we conjecture that the results could be reused for such asymmetrical noise: Noise $x_i$ would be replaced by $x_i^\mrm{upper}$ and $x_i^\mrm{lower}$, and we separately apply individual coupling factors to them.
+Further investigations would be needed for those effects.
 Also, we remark that if we utilize optical frequency comb for clock treatment~\cite{Tinto2015,Vinckier2020,Tan2022,Yamamoto2025B}, we could remove the EOM, which as a result eliminates any noise couplings in this paper, except for the self noise coupling for the carrier in \cref{tab:noise_couplings}: $p_i(\epsilon)$ and $p_i(2\omega_\mrm{het})$.

 We expect that this study establishes a good demonstration of the systematic search for noise coupling in heterodyne interferometry or precision optical metrology systems more in general.
 Besides, in the context of spaceborne GW detectors, the result is expected to provide necessary information to define requirements on essential devices, like laser transmitters and phase modulators.
 A future work is to explore the high-frequency noise in the format of spaceborne GW detectors more deeply: the behaviour of these high-frequency noises in time-delay interferometry~\cite{Tinto1999,Vallisneri2005}.